boneyard93501/cpoc-revision/paper/pow_revisited.md

 ## Summary

 We presented a credible alternative to RandomX that entails generating and solving network flow problems.
 We illustrate that the network flow problem, when properly constrained with respect graph size and density, falls into the intersection of CPU-friendly and GPU-unfriendly deemed desirable for cPoC.
-Moreover, we introduce the Edmonds-Karp solver algorithm (supposedly) for small-to-midsize network flow graphs, illustrate its use of memory (RAM) requirements and demonstrate the comparative efficiency of a (general verifier).
+Moreover, we introduce the Edmonds-Karp solver algorithm (supposedly) for small-to-midsize network flow graphs and demonstrate the comparative efficiency of a (general verifier).
 The latter insight is deemed important as the verifier can be used as the proof generator including proofs in zero knowledge.
-WE further demonstrate this approach with (pseudo-coded) zk-STARK trace table and AIR constraint designs and implementations.
+We further demonstrate this approach with (pseudo-coded) zk-STARK trace table and AIR constraint designs and implementations.

+If we want to retain the memory proving requirement, we can force the creation of a per-peer data set for flow parameter sampling, where the lifetime of the data set can be coupled to the lifetime of the graph structure not unlike how RandomX works.